 #3 Avoid the Echo Chamber

 Diversify your information diet across the spectrum of opinions.
+This news aggregator is actively resisting media bias by collecting news from “all sides”.
 Do not get stuck in the echo chamber that confirms what you already know.
 The dregs on the bottom of an echo “chamber pot” are often conspiracy theories – crazy stuff cannot be healthy.